-Varnish Tutorial Part 1: HTTP Caching With Varnish
+Varnish Tutorial Part 2: Clearing Varnish Cache

 This is the second part to my Varnish tutorial series.
 In this article we'll take a look at clearing the cache.